marionettejs/backbone.marionette/docs/marionette.behaviors.md

 # Marionette.Behaviors

+**_DEPRECATED: The `behaviorsLookup` is deprecated pending removal.
+See the [documentation for Behavior](./marionette.behavior.md) to learn how to map behaviors to views in Marionette 3.**

 'Marionette.Behaviors' is a utility class that takes care of gluing your `Behavior` instances to their given `View`.
 The most important thing to understand when using this class is that you **MUST** override the class level `behaviorsLookup` method or set the option `behaviorClass` for things to work properly.